apptainer/singularity-userdocs/definition_files.rst

 We'll use ``file1`` to demonstrate the usage of the ``%files`` section below.
 The ``file2`` is created at the root of the file system **within the container**.

-For versions
-earlier than 2.3 if you need files during %post, you should copy files from your host to ``$SINGULARITY_ROOTFS`` to move them into the container.
-For >2.3 you can add files to the container (added before
-%post) using the %files section.

 In later versions of Singularity the ``%files`` section is provided as a safer alternative to copying files from the host system into the container during the